pjy612/SteamLauncher/README.md

 ## Introduction

-**_SteamLauncher_** is a windows application that optimizes the setup process of each game in a simple and automatic way.
+**_SteamLauncher_** is a Windows application that optimizes the setup process of each game in a simple and automatic way.

 Instead of manually configuring each game, **_SteamLauncher_** automatically performs all operations for **Mr. Goldberg's Steam Emulator**.